pq-code-package/tsc/meetings/2024-05-23/minutes.md

 Matthias summarized that his team want to benchmark, which is where real ARM processors are needed.
 This should be automated so that we can  compare over time.
 For regular testing emulation remains an option.

-hano noted that we need to know exactly what hardware we are running on.
+Hanno noted that we need to know exactly what hardware we are running on.
 Git runners may be an option if we can find this out.
 Benchmarking will also be done on specific hardware boards.
 Graviton is an interesting target.

 We agreed bare metal instances were not needed - experience indicates using the virtualized environments are good enough - and a lot cheaper.